Isuwa/alx-pre_course/0x01-git/README.md

-Be careful while going through the codes
+Be careful while going through the codes okay!